-At On The Go Tours, Egypt has long been our specialty, and has always ranked as our most popular destination.
-It’s been heartbreaking for us to not be able to show our travellers the Pyramids of Giza, mighty Karnak, the River Nile and so much more that Egypt has to offer, but it won’t be long now.
-And when we can get back to exploring Egypt, it promises to be incredible.
+At On The Go Tours, Egypt has long been our speciality, and has always ranked as our most popular destination.
+It was heartbreaking for us to not be able to show our travellers the Pyramids of Giza, mighty Karnak, the River Nile and so much more that Egypt has to offer.
+But we’re back!
+And Egypt’s ancient wonders haven’t gone anywhere.
 Here are five reasons why the best time to visit Egypt ever is just around the corner.

 #1 The Grand Egyptian Museum is FINALLY going to open

 The Grand Egyptian Museum has been beset by delays.
 It was first slated to open in 2013, but the date has repeatedly been pushed back, and COVID-19 only delayed things further.
-However, at long last the museum is nearly ready.
-It is expected to open fully with much pomp and grandeur as soon as travel restrictions allow crowds to gather.
-This means that any traveller to Egypt in the second half of 2021, or into 2022 should be able to pay a visit to what is sure to become one of the best places to visit in Egypt.
+However, at long last, the museum is nearly ready.
+It is expected to open fully with much pomp and grandeur sometime in 2023.
 All of our Egypt group tours will visit the museum as soon as it opens to the public.

-#2 There have been loads of amazing new discoveries in the last year
+#2 There have been loads of amazing new discoveries in the last few years

 Many of these new discoveries will soon be on display for the first time.
 Many will be housed in the Grand Egyptian Museum and other facilities across the country.
 This means travellers in the next few months and years will have access to the largest collection of antiquities in the history of travel to Egypt.
 Surely this makes it the best time to visit Egypt ever?

 #3 The crowds will be thinner